montella-03/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into the file ls_cwd_content the result of the command ls -la script that duplicates the last line of the file iacta cript that deletes all the regular files (not the directories) with a js
+script that writes into the file ls_cwd_content the result of the command ls -la script that duplicates the last line of the file iacta cript that deletes all the regular files (not the directories) with a js script that counts the number of directories and sub-directories in the current directory